deniz-oezdemir/Philosophers/README.md

 ```
 0 1 has taken a fork
 0 1 has taken a fork
+0 3 has taken a fork
+0 3 has taken a fork
+0 3 is eating
 0 1 is eating
-1 2 has taken a fork
 200 1 is sleeping
+200 3 is sleeping
+200 2 has taken a fork
+200 2 has taken a fork
+200 2 is eating
 200 4 has taken a fork
 200 4 has taken a fork
 200 4 is eating
-200 2 has taken a fork
-200 2 is eating
 400 1 is thinking
+400 4 is sleeping
+400 3 is thinking
 400 2 is sleeping
-400 3 has taken a fork
-400 4 is sleeping
-400 3 has taken a fork
-400 3 is eating
-400 1 has taken a fork
-400 1 has taken a fork
-400 1 is eating
 600 4 is thinking
 600 2 is thinking
-600 2 has taken a fork
+790 1 has taken a fork
-600 3 is sleeping
-600 1 is sleeping
-600 2 has taken a fork
+790 1 has taken a fork
-600 2 is eating
+790 1 is eating
-600 4 has taken a fork
+790 3 has taken a fork
-600 4 has taken a fork
+790 3 has taken a fork
-600 4 is eating
+790 3 is eating
-800 1 is thinking
+990 1 is sleeping
-800 3 is thinking
+990 3 is sleeping
+990 2 has taken a fork
-800 3 has taken a fork
+990 2 has taken a fork
-800 4 is sleeping
-800 2 is sleeping
+990 2 is eating
+990 4 has taken a fork
-800 3 has taken a fork
+990 4 has taken a fork
+990 4 is eating
-800 3 is eating
+1190 3 is thinking
-1000 4 is thinking
+1190 4 is sleeping
-1000 2 is thinking
+1190 1 is thinking
-1000 3 is sleeping
+1190 2 is sleeping
+1190 all philosophers have eaten 2 times
 ```
 This output can be [visualized](https://nafuka11.github.io/philosophers-visualizer/) as below: